muukii/Grain/README.md

 # Grain

-A data serialization template language.
+A data serialization template language in Swift

 Describing data in Swift using DSL in `.swift` file then the command line application renders it into any format like JSON.